brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-13.md

 even now.
 "You have been very quiet.
 You didn't even complain when I burnt the toast this morning."

 "Of course, I didn't.
-I fed it to Chopin* when you weren't looking."
+I fed it to Chopin\[^95-1] when you weren't looking."

 "Now you're just being facetious.
 What's troubling you?
 Are you getting split ends?"